keithrbennett/rexe/README.md

 1 EUR = 58.986 PHP
 ```

 In this code, `self` is the currency code `PHP` (Philippine Peso).
 We have accessed the JSON text to parse from the environment variable we previously populated.

-Because we "used up" stdin for the argument, we could not make use of automatic parsing
+Because we "used up" stdin for the `PHP` argument, we needed to read the JSON data explicitly from
- of the currency exchange data (using the `-ij` option),
-which would have greatly simplified the command.
-One possible solution to this would be
-to pipe in the JSON or YAML representation of a hash
-with entries for both the argument and the currency exchange data...but this might
-make the command line too complex to be practical.
+the environment variable, and that made the command more complex.
+A regular Ruby script would handle this more nicely.

 ### Using the Clipboard for Text Processing

-Sometimes when editing text I need to do some one off text manipulation.
+For editing text in an editor,
+rexe can be used for text transformations that would otherwise need to be done manually.

-Using the system's commands for pasting to and copying from the clipboard,
+The system's commands for pasting to and copying from the clipboard can handle the moving of the text
-this can easily be done.
+between the editor and rexe.
 On the Mac, we have the following commands:

 * `pbcopy` - copies the content of stdin _to_ the clipboard
 * `pbpaste` - copies the content _from_ the clipboard to stdout

-Let's say I have the following currency codes displayed on the screen
+Let's say we have the following currency codes displayed on the screen
 (data abridged for brevity):

 ```
 AUD BGN BRL PHP TRY USD ZAR
 ```

-...and I want to turn them into Ruby symbols for inclusion in Ruby source code as keys in a hash
+...and we want to turn them into Ruby symbols for inclusion in Ruby source code as keys in a hash
 whose values will be the display names of the currencies, e.g "Australian Dollar").

-I could manually select that text and use system menu commands or keys to copy it to the clipboard,
+We could manually select that text and use system menu commands or keys to copy it to the clipboard,
-or I could do this:
+or we could do this:

 ```
 ➜  ~   echo AUD BGN BRL PHP TRY USD ZAR | pbcopy
 ```

-After copying this line to the clipboard, I could run this:
+After copying this line to the clipboard, we could run this:

 ```
 ➜  ~   pbpaste | rexe -ml -op "split.map(&:downcase).map { |s| %Q{    #{s}: '',} }.join(%Q{\n})"